booski/guess/README.md

 deactivate
 ```

-The above assumes that your web server runs under the user `www-data`.

-You will also need to configure your web server.
-An apache example server
+You will also need to configure your web server to serve the app.
+An
-config is provided, it requires `mod_wsgi`.
+apache example server config is provided, it requires `mod_wsgi`.

 ## Design